Our Office Will Be Closed Monday, 26th January 2026

 What is involved in completing a tax depreciation schedule?

 A Quantity Surveyor starts by collecting the basic information needed to prepare the schedule.
-This includes simple details such as the name you would like to appear on your depreciation schedule, the property address, purchase information, and the details of your property manager, as well as advising that Canberra Tax Solutions is your tax agent.
+This includes simple details such as the name you would like to appear on your depreciation schedule, the property address, purchase information, your property manager's details, and the fact that Canberra Tax Solutions is your tax agent.

 From there, the depreciation and specialist tax team will review the information gathered and prepare your tax depreciation schedule.
 A Quantity Surveyor can even forward your schedule directly to Canberra Tax Solutions, saving you time.

-Canberra Tax Solutions has partnered with Duo Tax to offer our clients an exclusive discounted rate on professional
+Canberra Tax Solutions has proudly partnered with Duo Tax to offer our clients specialist tax depreciation and property valuation services at a discounted rate.

 Disclosure: Canberra Tax Solutions does not receive any commissions, referral fees, or financial incentives from Duo Tax.
 Our arrangement is based solely on the value and service they provide to our clients.